 • Participants will increase their chances of transitioning from internship placements into competitive integrated work opportunities of their choice

 Our Tailor Day Services provide a unique opportunity for individuals who are Regional Center Consumers to participate in programming for fewer days/hours than more traditional day/work programs.
 Tailored services allow for greater flexibility and intense focus on a person’s life goals and personal choices.
 Individuals choosing to receive Network 1, Inc.’s Tailored Services in lieu of traditional day programs to pursue their goals, will enjoy flexibility regarding the duration and intensity of services designed to meet their individualized needs.
 Participants will receive training and support as desired for coordinating volunteer activities, furthering the development or maintenance of employment, attending community college (inclusive of satellite campuses), and mobility training for leading a more integrated and inclusive life.

-Hiring individuals with intellectual disabilities has amazing benefits including dedicated & loyal employees, reduced turnover rates, reduced absenteeism, pre-screening of job candidates, access to an untapped & underutilized labor pool, savings on advertising, hiring & training expenses, individualized 1:1 training by a job coach at no expense to the employer, tax credits/tax breaks, and making a difference.
+Hiring individuals with disabilities has amazing benefits including dedicated and loyal employees; reduced turnover rates; reduced absenteeism, pre-screening of job candidates; access to an untapped and underutilized labor pool; savings on advertising, hiring, and training expenses; and individualized 1:1 training by a job coach at no expense to the employer.
 Among the many other benefits listed above, hiring individuals with intellectual disabilities also yields tax breaks.
-The Work Opportunity Tax Credit (WOTC) is a Federal Tax Credit available to employers for hiring individuals from certain target groups, such as those in Network 1's supported employment program.
-There is no limit on the number of individuals an employer can hire from target groups, to qualify and claim the tax credit.
+The Work Opportunity Tax Credit (WOTC) is a Federal Tax Credit available to employers for hiring individuals from certain target groups, such as those in Network 1, Inc.'s supported employment program.
+There is no limit on the number of individuals an employer can hire from target groups to qualify and claim the tax credit.